cvilas/guidance/process/lda.md

 Each layer of the databus has the following implementation characteristics:

-- Connectionless: Devices and applications do not rely on point-to-point connectivity (think UDP rather than TCP).
+- Connectionless: Devices and applications do not rely on point-to-point connectivity.
 The connectivity graph is dynamic with devices appearing/disappearing/reappearing across the system sharing a common databus.
   (Example: A networked patient monitoring system that continues to function as the patient is wheeled from one end of the hospital to another even through regions with no connectivity)
 - Applications and devices have no knowledge of each other.
 They function by publishing and subscribing data over